JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 ## Lab Overview

 **🎯 Goal:**
-- Build Custom Pages to be used as a full page, side pane and dialog in a solution
+- Build Custom Pages to be used as a full page, side pane and dialog in a Model-Driven App
 - Connect to relevant datasources
 - Fetch record details using the Param() function and connecting to the record context
 - Develop responsive apps